-This allows the WSDOT-approved 60 mph WZ speed limit with freeway lane closures), to be easily place on the 5-foot tripods during the lane closure.
-When lane closure removed, the existing speed limit is restored.
+This allows the WSDOT-approved 60 mph work zone regulatory speed limit to be easily place on the 5-foot tripods during the lane closure.
+When lane closure removed, the existing 70 mph (Trucks 60) speed limit is restored.

 When the project is completed, the existing speed limit signs are replaced or uncovered.